ammasood12/clash/README.md

 # Free Clash Nodes

-## Note: I am just organizing links here, not the creator of these nodes.
+> I am just organizing and analyzing links' performance while residing in China.

 ### One Click Subscription
 `OneClick: Copy the subscription link and add it as profile in Clash`